 ID317 3D Digital Rendering (3 credits)

 This course will introduce students to 3D rendering software as it applies to computer generated models.
 Students will learn to communicate their design solutions by appropriately rendering interior models.
-Prerequisite: None all business, legal and financial aspects of a design practice.
-In class discussions on the importance of environmental ethics and the role of sustainability with regard to the business practices of the interior design industry will also be reviewed.
-Students will also cover writing, research, and business communication as it relates to the profession of interior design.
+Prerequisite: None

 ID323 Professional Practices (3 credits)